How to Make an HTML Signature in Apple Mail for Mountain Lion OS X 10.8

 - To test that it is working correctly, simply compose a new email and set the signature to be the one with the name you created in step 1.
 If the images show, and everything looks as it should, you have succeeded!

 Finally, I run a small software company called Urban Apps.
 It pays the bills so I can take the time to write helpful posts like this one.
-If you found this posting helpful at all, I would really appreciate it if you would check out my iPhone/iPad Apps on the iTunes App Store.
+If you found this page helpful at all, I would really appreciate it if you would check out my iPhone/iPad Apps on the iTunes App Store.